splunk/public-o11y-docs/infrastructure/metric-pipeline/aggregate-drop-use-case.rst

 Based on the information Kai receives from Skyler, Kai decides to use metric pipeline management to control how Observability Cloud ingests their team's data.

-Kai notices that their team sends about 50,000 metric time series (MTSs) for the ``service.latency`` metric to Observability Cloud, but not all the data is essential.
-Kai concludes that reducing cardinality for ``service.latency`` is beneficial for their team.
+Kai notices that their team sends about 50,000 metric time series (MTSs) for the ``service.latency`` metric to Observability Cloud, but not all the data at full granularity is essential.
+Kai looks at the metric usage analytics report to understand the cardinality of different dimensions.
+They notice that dimensions such as ``instance_id`` or  ``host_name`` are the highest cardinality dimensions for ``service.latency``.
+However, Kai knows their team cares most about different regions when it comes to service latency, so they only want to keep the ``region`` dimension in the aggregation rule.
+Other dimensions such as ``instance_id`` or ``host_name`` are not information they need to monitor.

 #.
-Kai decides to create an aggregation rule for ``service.latency``.
+Kai creates an aggregation rule that reduces the cardinality of ``service.latency`` by keeping the ``region`` dimension and discarding ``instance_id`` and ``host_name``.
 #.
-Kai knows their team cares most about different regions when it comes to service latency, so they keep only the ``region`` dimension in the aggregation rule.
-Other dimensions such as ``instance_id`` or  ``service`` are not information they need to monitor.
-#.
 Kai has a new aggregated ``service.latency_by_region`` metric that yields only 1,623 MTSs.
 #.
-Kai lets Skyler know that they have created an aggregated metric, so the unaggregated raw metric can be dropped.
+Kai downloads the list of charts and detectors that use the ``service.latency`` metric.
 #.
+For each associated chart and detector, Kai replaces ``service.latency`` with ``service.latency_by_region``.
+#.
+Kai lets Skyler know that they have created an aggregated metric and updated all the associated charts and detectors, so the unaggregated raw metric can be dropped.
+#.
 Skyler selects ``service.latency`` on the :strong:`Metric pipeline management` page to view current rules for the metric.
 #.
-For each associated chart and detector, Skyler replaces ``service.latency`` with ``service.latency_by_region``.
+Skyler changes :guilabel:`Keep data` to :guilabel:`Drop data`.
 #.
-Once they have confirmed that no chart and detector still uses the unaggregated raw metric, Skyler changes :guilabel:`Keep data` to :guilabel:`Drop data`.
+Skyler verifies the new metric volume after dropping data and saves the rules.

 By combining aggregation and data dropping rules, Kai and Skyler have successfully summarized a high cardinality metric, creating a more focused monitoring experience for their team while minimizing storage costs for Buttercup Games.